 Tips for getting the best price

-Whether you’re choosing between insurance providers or dental clinics, costs vary wildly.
-It’s therefore well worth doing a dental insurance comparison of your own to assess different options.
-Try to get quotes from at least three providers so you can be sure you’re getting a good deal.
+Whether you're choosing between insurance providers or dental clinics, costs vary wildly.
+It's therefore well worth doing a dental insurance comparison of your own to assess different options.
+Try to get quotes from two or three providers so you can be sure you're getting a good deal.
 Make sure you are comparing like for like, since there are so many variations in levels of cover.

-Once you have settled on a dental care plan you’re happy with, double-check the small print to be sure it covers everything you need.
+Once you have settled on a plan you're happy with, double-check the small print to be sure it covers everything you need.

 Also consider how much of an excess you are prepared to pay, if your insurer offers this as an option.
 As with car insurance, a higher excess will mean lower premiums, but you'll have to fork out more whenever you make a claim.
 If you opt for a high excess – which may make sense if you want it mainly for emergency cover – set that amount aside in a savings account, just in case.